activitystream/slate/source/includes/as-api/_aspects.md

 #Aspects
-Aspects are commonly used message extensions which have rich support in Activity Stream in regards to processing and representation.
+Aspects are commonly used event and entity extensions which have rich support in Activity Stream in regards to processing and representation.
 The offer a normalized/structured way to store common information in a way that makes it possible for us to build rich functionality and ui that meet common needs without restricting customization.

-You can mix and match aspects to trigger the desired functionality for any custom event as well as events from the Activity Stream Event Library.

-Event message can include multiple aspects or none at all but it’s good to keep in mind that a clear sign of bloated event messages is if the aspect do not seem to fit together or it’s unclear what aspects affect in the message.
-In other words; it’s sometimes better to send more messages than cram everything into one.

 ## AB Testing
 ```shell